nehab2mail/portfolio/README.md

 > >
   > > > >Monitor and report on the implementation of these norms.
 > >    >
-> >    __Skils:__ Interpersonal Communication · Collaboration · Debate · Analytical Skills · Research Skills
+> >    __Skills:__ Interpersonal Communication · Collaboration · Debate · Analytical Skills · Research Skills
 >   >
 >   >
 > **Tutor   “Best Brain”                                  2020- 2023**